griffincalme/MaxQuant_Scripts/README.md

 # MaxQuant_Scripts
-I should put some description here later
+I'll put some description here when I get a minute